vokegpu/voke/README.md

 Until Windows support is done, VokeGpu will not implement support for Linux, or, [if you want to contribute, check the coding guide-style](https://github.com/vokegpu/code-of-conduct-and-style-guide), thanks.

-All you need: CMake, Ninja.
+All you need for compile: CMake, Ninja.
 GNU, LLVM, or a Microsoft compiler.
 ```sh
 cmake -S . -B ./cmake-build -G Ninja
 cmake --build ./cmake-build
 ```

+Soon `voke` must bootstrap it-self for installs dependencies, while no pre-compiled binary is released, no bootstrap is possible.

 ## Commands

 Of course `voke` is not done yet, it is on initial phase, but already include some commands.

+Note: You must have `git` installed, [visit here for download](https://git-scm.com/).

 ```sh
 voke -v